CS2103AUG2016-F11-C3/addressbook-level4/docs/UserGuide.md

 ```

 ### Searching for a Task/Event
 You can search for specific events using keyphrases.
 Keyphrases are filtered according to whether they search through `Descriptor`s, `Tag`s or `DateTime`s.
+Take note of your current [`list`](#enumerating-tasks) context, as this will affect what items are searched.

 The keyphrases are case-insensitive and can be simply part of the event name.
+All of the keyphrases must be matched for an item to be returned.

 ```bash
 # format